 If my cat pees standing up, is there something wrong with it?

-- Did it only happen once or it is becoming a habit?
+Did it only happen once, or is it becoming a habit?

 Can I teach my cat to stop peeing high?

 As you can see, there are plenty of options to accommodate a high-spraying cat.
-You can buy a litterbox with high walls, use a storage bin, or even make a litterbox yourself.
+For example, you can buy a litterbox with high walls, use a storage bin, or make a litterbox yourself.